mdzebardast/Balance/README.md

 The application consists of Swagger ui for REST api and provide two services for sending money between two predefined accounts with a positive starting balance and requesting account balance and list of transactions.

+Before starting to run make sure you have git, Maven and JDK 8.

 How to run it: